NennoMP/lensfinding/README.md

 |-------|----------|----------|
 | ResNet18 | 11.7M | 0.98 |

-**Table 1**: Performance achieved by ResNet18 on the test set of the multi-class classification dataset.
+**Table 2**: Performance achieved by ResNet18 on the test set of the lens finding dataset.

 ![Model performance visualization](./assets/lensfinding_plot.png)

-**Figure 1**: Visualization of the ROC curve, and confusion matrix.
+**Figure 2**: Visualization of the ROC curve and confusion matrix, for the lens finding dataset.

 ### Bigliography
 [1] He, Kaiming, et al. *Deep residual learning for image recognition.* Proceedings of the IEEE conference on computer vision and pattern recognition.
 2016. <br/>